Image 1 of 1

 The Psychodynamics of Mindful Strength Training

-Join me for this webinar to explore the psychological impacts of regular mindful strength training and how this can support a psychodynamic therapeutic approach.
+Join me for this pre-recorded 3-hour webinar to explore the psychological impacts of regular mindful strength training and how this can support a psychodynamic therapeutic approach.

 Modifications to exercises will be offered to account for different movement capacities.